How to work with me

 How can I work with you?
 How much do you charge?

 Thanks for your interest in coaching with me.
-Below you'll find information on several types of offerings: one-on-one coaching, group coaching, and workshops, my blog, and other free content.
+Below you'll find information on several types of offerings: one-on-one coaching, group coaching & workshops, and my blog.

 I've thought a lot about the most logical, fair, and ethical way to price my services.